Neo-Assyrian Empire: Sargon II and Sennacherib

-Shalmaneser was succeeded by Sargon II (722–705 BC), who in all likelihood was a usurper who deposed his predecessor in a palace coup.
+Shalmaneser was succeeded by Sargon II (722–705 BCE), who in all likelihood was a usurper who deposed his predecessor in a palace coup.
 Like Tiglath-Pileser before him, Sargon in his inscriptions made no references to prior kings and instead ascribed his accession purely to divine selection.
 Sargon's rise to power marked the foundation of the Sargonid dynasty, leading to considerable internal unrest.
 In his own inscriptions, Sargon claims to have deported 6,300 "guilty Assyrians", probably Assyrians from the heartland who opposed his accession.
 Several peripheral regions of the empire also revolted and regained their independence.
 The most significant of the revolts was the successful uprising of the Chaldean warlord Marduk-apla-iddina II, who took control of Babylon, restoring Babylonian independence, and allied with the Elamite king Ḫuban‐nikaš I.